 The charming traditional village and black volcanic sand beach of Cemagi come next, an area best known for its mesmerising sea temple, Pura Gede Luhur Batungaus, which perches on a rocky outcrop that juts out to sea.
 In many ways, it is a miniature version of its more famous, but far more crowded big sister, Tanah Lot temple, a few kilometres away.
 This is a beautifully scenic spot especially at sunset, and a perfect holiday destination for those that like to gaze at the ocean, walk barefoot on the sand and be lulled to sleep by the sound of the sea.
-The beach is not patrolled and can be a little rough for swimming, but a small cluster of exclusive luxury beachfront villas each has a gorgeous swimming pool.
-The 5-bedroomed Villa Semarapura is a peaceful oasis spread over 5000sqm of rolling lawns and gardens, while five-bedroomed Villa Maridadi also has uninterrupted sea and temple views and evocative traditional design.
+The beach is not patrolled and can be a little rough for swimming, but a small cluster of exclusive luxury beachfront villas each has a gorgeous swimming pool, while five-bedroomed Villa Maridadi also has uninterrupted sea and temple views and evocative traditional design.

-Those looking for an idyllic, nature-inspired eco-luxe retreat will love the 7-bedroomed Taman Ahimsa with its meandering paths, swaying palms, evocative antiques and thatched pavilions.
-Meanwhile, the chic and sophisticated 5-bedroomed Villa Anucara is set on a gentle hill, just five minutes’ walk from the beach.
+Those looking for an idyllic, nature-inspired eco-luxe retreat will love the seven-bedroomed Taman Ahimsa with its meandering paths, swaying palms, evocative antiques and thatched pavilions.

 A couple of kilometres inland, Cemagi village gives a fascinating glimpse into traditional Bali village life and, just beyond that, en route to Tanah Lot sea temple (5km), and the world-renowned, Greg Norman-designed Pan Pacific Nirwana Golf Course (4km), are two charming riverside properties, four-bedroomed Villa Iskandar and five-bedroom Villa Atacaya.